searke/TemplateTesting/README.md

 ```
 The "ID" is optional but should always be used.
 A assertions ID will become part of the ID of any test based on it.

-A testingAssertion does not evaluate.
-It is just useful for programmatically creating tests to run.
-To actually test a testingAssertion, it has to be given to the function called "testTestingAssertion".
+A testingAssertion does not evaluate by itself.
+It is just useful template for programmatically creating tests to run.
+To actually test a testingAssertion, it has to ran by "testTestingAssertion".
 "testTestingAssertion" first takes a string which is the base of the
 TestID and then takes the testing assertion, turning it into a
 VerificationTest.